 Bonnie Georgiadis dived into mermaiding at Weeki Wachee Springs in 1953.
 She held her breath and stayed wet for 15 years, then produced/choreographed seven underwater shows before drying out.
-She is now retired in Tarpon Springs, not far from water, and is co-author of Weeki Wachee Mermaids: Thirty Years of Underwater Photography.
+She retired to Tarpon Springs, not far from water, and coauthored Weeki Wachee Mermaids: Thirty Years of Underwater Photography.
 Here, she talks about what it was like to perform at the park and some of the tricks used to make the shows so memorable:

 I was eleven years old in 1947 when the underwater mermaid shows started at Weeki Wachee Spring.
 I knew that’s what I wanted to be the minute I saw them perform.
 The fact that Esther Williams movies were popular at that time didn’t hurt either.
 We lived in Tarpon Springs on the West coast of Florida which is 30 miles from Tampa, Saint Petersburg and Weeki Wachee Spring.
 Marti, my older sister was classmates with several of the original teenagers who were weekend volunteers.

 When I was 17 and old enough to apply, I made an appointment for a try-out.
 I was told to bring a suit and towel because I was going to get wet.
 During the water test I was asked to dive into the spring and smile with my eyes open.
 Some people squint and screw up their faces but I’d been practicing my look at the local pool so I did it easily.